Leadership

 Dr. Aminah Pilgrim

-Her areas of expertise include African-American history, women’s history, African Diaspora studies, Cape Verdean studies, and critical education research.
-She has lectured widely, including at Morehouse College, Boston University, and other institutions, while contributing to public history initiatives such as the Providence Black Studies Freedom School and the City of Brockton Community Black History Course.
+Her areas of expertise include African American history, women’s history, African Diaspora studies, Cape Verdean studies, and critical education research.
+Dr. Pilgrim has lectured widely at institutions including Morehouse College and Boston University, while actively contributing to public history initiatives such as the Providence Black Studies Freedom School and the City of Brockton Community Black History Course.

-She has also been deeply engaged in civic and cultural leadership, helping lead a 2019 trade mission to Cabo Verde with Boston Mayor Marty Walsh and authoring decolonized U.S. History curriculum for the Massachusetts Department of Youth Services.
-Today, she continues to be a sought-after speaker, trusted advisor, and leader in education, equity, and community empowerment.
+Dr. Pilgrim has also been deeply engaged in civic and cultural leadership, helping lead a 2019 trade mission to Cabo Verde with Boston Mayor Marty Walsh and authoring decolonized U.S. History curriculum for the Massachusetts Department of Youth Services.

 Catherine Silva